 And one of the ways he had fought it was to surround himself with believers who would pray for him and exhort him.
 Did you know that Paul always traveled in a team?
 He was not a loner.
 There was Barnabas and Silas and Timothy and Luke and Aristarchus and Mark and Epaphras and others.
 The one time he was forced to go off by himself to Athens his spirit was almost broken by the overwhelming evil there and he sent immediately for Timothy to join him.

-You might get the idea that Paul's faith (and the faith of other ministers) was never in need of human reinforcement.
-But listen ot 2 Corinthians 7:5–7,
+You might get the idea that Paul’s faith (and the faith of other ministers) was never in need of human reinforcement.
+But listen to 2 Corinthians 7:5–7:

 Paul needed the partnership of close friends who could strengthen his faith when fear was beginning to get the upper hand in his life.
 We need that same partnership.
 That is what lies behind the 20:20 Vision.

 Now let’s look at our text in Hebrews 10:24–25.
 I want to make five brief points from these two verses: